 A graduate of the U.S. Military Academy at West Point with a B.S. in Engineering Science, Norm Reinhardt was commissioned as an officer in the US Army Signal Corps.
 He transitioned into executive leadership roles at technology companies to include General Instrument, Cisco Systems, and World Wide Technology.
 He is currently the Senior Vice President of Client Support and Operations at a privately held technology company, Levels Beyond.
 He holds graduate degrees from Pepperdine University (MPA) and Rensselaer Polytechnic Institute (MS).
 Norm and his wife, Brenda, have been married for over 40 years and have two adult daughters.
 They have been active in The Christian and Missionary Alliance churches in Georgia and Southern California.

 Mr. David S. Richey

-Dave Richey was elected to the Board of Trustees in 2007 and is the senior business leader at Visa Inc. He attended Simpson College in San Francisco, 1974-1978.
+Dave Richey was elected to the Board of Trustees in 2007 and is the Senior Business Leader at Visa Inc. He attended Simpson College in San Francisco, 1974-1978.
 He also attends Neighborhood Church of Castro Valley.
-Dave and Kim met while attending Simpson and have been married for over 30 years.
-They have three sons and seven grandchildren, who are an indescribable joy.
+Dave and Kim met while attending Simpson and have been married for over 45 years.
+They have three sons and seven grandchildren, who are indescribable joys.